-But in the mediation process, the parties (you and your husband or wife) work together as parents instead of against each other as litigants and make decisions that are in your child's best interests when it comes to child support and parenting time.
+But in the mediation process, you and your spouse work together as parents instead of against each other as litigants and make decisions that are in your child's best interests when it comes to child support and parenting time.

 And that will really set you up for success as co-parents once your divorce decree is issued and the divorce process is over.